 OK, it’s not always this bad, but time is always tight.
 Making the most of the time available to you, most commonly 30 days, is critical.

-All the Nitty Gritty Details of Proposal Development
+Nitty Gritty Details of Government Proposal Writing

 Because this is a highly technical proposal with a 50-page technical response, you expect to have five different technical writers participate, in addition to the technical Book Boss.
 And these six writers are in addition to the half dozen that will get the Management Volume, Past Performance Volume, and the Cost Volumes ready for submission.
 Then, throw in 3-5 Pink Team, Red Team, and Gold Team reviewers.
 Pretty soon, you have a small army of folks who provide input to your proposal response.
 How do you coordinate the efforts of all these contributors?